MicrosoftDocs/azure-docs/articles/communication-services/concepts/voice-video-calling/call-recording.md

 ---
 # Calling Recording overview

-> \* Many countries and states have laws and regulations that apply to the recording of PSTN, voice, and video calls, which often require that users consent to the recording of their communications.
+> Many countries and states have laws and regulations that apply to the recording of PSTN, voice, and video calls, which often require that users consent to the recording of their communications.
 It is your responsibility to use the call recording capabilities in compliance with the law.
 You must obtain consent from the parties of recorded communications in a manner that complies with the laws applicable to each participant.

+> Regulations such as GDPR require the ability to export user data.
+In order to enable to support these requirements, recording meta data files include the participantId for each call participant in the participants[] array.
+You can cross-reference the MRIs in the participants[] array with your internal user identities to identify participants in a call.
+An example of an recording meta-data file is provided below for reference.

 Call Recording provides a set of server APIs to start, stop, pause and resume recording, which can be triggered from server-side business logic or events received from user actions.
 Recorded media output is in MP4 Audio+Video format (same as Teams recordings).
 Notifications that a recording media and meta-data files are ready for retrieval are provided via Event Grid.
 Recordings are stored for 48 hours on built-in temporary storage, for retrieval and movement to a long-term storage solution of choice.